Thermal Noise Measurement Below the Standard Quantum Limit

 Where $A$ is the field amplitude, $\hat{v}_\mathrm{v,f}$ is the result of vacuum fluctuations measured on $PD_\mathrm{F}$, and $\hat{v}_\mathrm{f}$ is the result of the LFN.
 When the feedback gain applied to $PD_\mathrm{L}$ is accounted for, the power fluctuations measured on $PD_\mathrm{L}$ become:

-Here $\hat{P}_\mathrm{L,0}$ represents the power fluctuations measured on the respective PDs before the feedback is applied, as described in Eq. \ref{eq:p_pdL}, $G_\mathrm{fb}$ is the open loop gain of the feedback, and $B$ is the field amplitude of the light leaving the cavity.
+Here $\hat{P}_\mathrm{L,0}$ represents the power fluctuations measured on the respective PDs before the feedback is applied, $G_\mathrm{fb}$ is the open loop gain of the feedback.
+In the second line B is the field amplitude; $\hat{v}_\mathrm{0}$ and $\hat{v}_\mathrm{bs}$ are vacuum fluctuations exiting the cavity and coupling into the signal through the unused port of the beamsplitter respectively; $\hat{v}_\mathrm{cl}$ results from any classical noise which most notably includes TN, and $\hat{P}^\mathrm{el}_\mathrm{L/M}$ represents the power fluctuations from uncorrelated electronics noise (e.g. the dark current from the two PDs) just as defined in Eq. \ref{eq:p_pdL}.

 The resulting power spectrum measured on $PD_\mathrm{F}$ is

 and on $PD_\mathrm{L}$ is